Versión en Español disponible abajo.

 - Consult with an immigration attorney or accredited representative

-We understand your distrust of immigration attorneys, especially after the serious accusations surrounding former attorney Lozano.
+We understand your distrust of immigration attorneys, especially after the serious accusations involving former attorney Lozano.
 Your hesitation makes sense, and many people in a similar situation feel the same way.
-Still, it’s crucial that you speak with an immigration attorney or DOJ accredited representative as soon as possible to get a second opinion on your case.
+Still, it is crucial that you speak with a reputable immigration attorney or DOJ accredited representative as soon as possible to get a second opinion on your case.
 An immigration attorney or DOJ accredited representative will be able to review your case, what was filed with USCIS, and assess whether the application or petition was truly a good, legitimate case.
 An immigration attorney or DOJ accredited representative can also help you determine whether you’ve been the victim of Lozano and whether you may be eligible for other forms of relief, including potential financial compensation.
 To obtain legal assistance or referrals in your area, first visit https://www.immigrationadvocates.org/legaldirectory/.

 - Change your address with USCIS